 HB387 by Murphy (Relating to the authority of general-law municipalities to restrict sex offenders from child safety zones in the municipality.), As Introduced

 No significant fiscal implication to the State is anticipated.

-The Office of Court Administration reported no significant fiscal impact to the state court system is anticipated.
+According to the Office of Court Administration, no significant impact to the state court system is anticipated.

 Local Government Impact

 According to the Texas Municipal League, many home rule cities have ordinances such as described in the bill and additional authority for general law cities would not have a significant fiscal impact to local government.

 212 Office of Court Administration, Texas Judicial Council